Long-Term Care Ombudsman: 800-640-4661

 • Good listener

-• Able to determine the true nature of the problem behind a complaint
+• Able to determine the real issue behind a complaint

-• Want to make a difference in the lives of seniors and the disabled
+• Want to make a difference in the lives of seniors and people with disabilities

 • Have reliable transportation